alexhalenke/DE_Neobank_Backend/README.md

 ```[programming-language]
 code block here

-Credits
+## Credits
-Acknowledge those who have contributed to the project:
+Following persons have contributed to this project:

 Contributor 1
 Contributor 2